garrettlang/react-survey-builder/README.md

 ### Read only Signatures

 Read only signatures allow you to use a saved/canned signature to be placed into the form.
-The signature will be passed in through the `variables` property to `ReactFormGenerator` and `ReactFormBuilder`.
+The signature will be passed in through the `variables` property to `ReactSurveyGenerator` and `ReactSurveyBuilder`.

 To use a read only signature, choose the "Read only" option and enter the key value of the variable that will be used to pass in the signature.